 Ride the rides before you drink

 Again, might seem obvious, but I saw a lot of people getting sick on the rides after they had one too many drinks.
-Plus, after you spend all night in the tents, there’s no way you’ll make it out in time to experience the rest of the festival .The furthest I made it was the bumper cars.
+Plus, after you spend all night in the tents, there’s no way you’ll make it out in time to experience the rest of the festival.

 No really, I’m not saying this in a cheesy way.
-The only way to take in all Oktoberfest has to offer is to let loose and allow yourself to have the most fun you’ve ever had.
+The only way to take in all Oktoberfest has to offer is to let loose and allow yourself to have fun.
 Don’t be shy – everyone is either tipsy or drunk.
-There’s basically no judging, unless you’re passed out a table.
+There’s basically no judging, unless you’re passed out on a table.
 Then people might have a good laugh at you.
-Don’t think too much – or else you’ll realize that standing on a bench dancing with a bunch of drunk people might not be the best idea.

 Honestly, just have fun and go with the flow.
 It’s the best way to experience it.